 A day out in the Highlands during your stay at the Aldourie Castle exclusive use venue in Scotland is not complete without a little whisky on the side.
 Muir of Ord, home to the Glen Ord Distillery, features a thriving and dynamic community.
 The historical village boasts three churches and is a pleasant place to stop for lunch and a spot of shopping.

 Look out for our blog post coming soon on the varied towns and villages of the Black Isle, which delve much deeper into those mentioned above.

 The beauty of the Black Isle is yet another gem that the great Scottish Highlands has to offer both its locals and tourists.
-Exclusive use stays in Scotland become even more spectacular and exciting with wonderful places like this to visit.
+Exclusive use venue in Scotland become even more spectacular and exciting with wonderful places like this to visit.
 Make the very most of your luxury holiday on the shores of fabled Loch Ness by getting out and about off the Aldourie Estate for a day or two to explore the famous Black Isle and its much loved countryside, coast and villages.

 Aldourie Castle and Estate underwent some renovations during 2017.
 We are always looking to add to the exclusive use experience of our private guests and beauty of the Castle and Estate.
 We coated the exterior of the Castle with a limewash harl (we’ll cover this more in the next post), revitalised the old walled gardens and carried out further landscaping around the Castle.
 However, behind reviving this 17th Century exclusive use Estate, there’s a lot more meaning than initially meets the eye.